 Meaning

-The message behind “Your true traveller finds boredom rather agreeable than painful.
+“Your true traveller finds boredom rather agreeable than painful.
 It is the symbol of his liberty – his excessive freedom.
-He accepts his boredom, when it comes, not merely philosophically, but almost with pleasure.” revolves around happiness.
-It suggests that happiness is found in simple moments, making it relatable to many people's experiences.Theme
+He accepts his boredom, when it comes, not merely philosophically, but almost with pleasure.” presents a viewpoint centered on happiness.
+It implies that happiness is found in simple moments and encourages us to remember that gratitude invites more joy.Theme

 What is the message?